siderolabs/talos/website/content/v1.6/talos-guides/discovery.md

 The `Service` registry by default uses a public external Discovery Service to exchange encrypted information about cluster members.

+> Note: Talos supports operations when Discovery Service is disabled, but some features will rely on Kubernetes API availability to discover
+> controlplane endpoints, so in case of a failure disabled Discovery Service makes troubleshooting much harder.

 ## Discovery Service

 Sidero Labs maintains a public discovery service at `https://discovery.talos.dev/` whereby cluster members use a shared key that is globally unique to coordinate basic connection information (i.e. the set of possible "endpoints", or IP:port pairs).